 Availability Plan

-An hourly representation of availability of Reliability Must-Run (RMR) Units or Synchronous Condenser Units, or an hourly representation of the capability of Black Start Resources as submitted to ERCOT by 0600 in the Day-Ahead by QSEs representing RMR Units, Synchronous Condenser Units or Black Start Resources.
+An hourly representation of availability of Reliability Must-Run (RMR) Units, Must-Run Alternatives (MRAs), or Synchronous Condenser Units, or an hourly representation of the capability of Black Start Resources as submitted to ERCOT by 0600 in the Day-Ahead by QSEs representing RMR Units, MRAs, Synchronous Condenser Units, or Black Start Resources.

 Must-Run Alternative (MRA)

-A resource operated under the terms of an Agreement with ERCOT as an alternative to a Reliability Must-Run (RMR) Unit. why wouldn’t you just do ERS?
+A resource operated under the terms of an Agreement with ERCOT as an alternative to a Reliability Must-Run (RMR) Unit.
+An MRA may be one of the following:

+Generation Resource MRA

+A generator that is registered with ERCOT as a Generation Resource that is dispatchable in SCED and is providing MRA Service under an Agreement with ERCOT.

+Other Generation MRA

+Unregistered generation, or generation registered with ERCOT that is not dispatchable in SCED, that is providing MRA Service under an Agreement with ERCOT.
+An Other Generation MRA may include, but is not limited to, Settlement Only Generators (SOGs) and Distributed Generation (DG).

+Demand Response MRA

+A Load providing MRA Service under an Agreement with ERCOT by reducing energy consumption in response to an ERCOT instruction.
+A Demand Response MRA may be an unregistered Load why wouldn’t you just do ERS? or a registered Load Resource other than a Controllable Load Resource.

+Weather-Sensitive MRA

+A type of MRA Service in which a Demand Response MRA provides MRA Service only after meeting the qualification requirements for weather sensitivity set forth in paragraph (5) of Section 3.14.3.1, Emergency Response Service Procurement.

+Must-Run Alternative (MRA) Contracted Hour(s)

+The hour(s) during which an MRA is contracted under an MRA Agreement to provide MRA Service.

+Must-Run Alternative (MRA) Contracted Month(s)

+The month(s) during which an MRA is contracted under an MRA Agreement to provide MRA Service.

+Must-Run Alternative (MRA) Service

+The use by ERCOT, under contracts with Qualified Scheduling Entities (QSEs), of capacity and energy from MRAs as an alternative to Reliability Must-Run (RMR) Service.
 How does ERCOT convey when they are using as such?
 Is there a flag in extracts?

+Must-Run Alternative (MRA) Site

+An individually metered component of an aggregated MRA.
 Isn’t a site an aggregation of individually metered components (units)?
 Or can there be multiple MRA sites within either a Demand Response or Other Generation MRA?
 Examples would be extremely helpful to discuss.

 3.14 Contracts for Reliability Service?
 Resources and Emergency Response Service Resources

-(1) ERCOT shall procure Reliability Must-Run (RMR) Service, Black Start Service (BSS) or Emergency Response Service (ERS) through Agreements.
+(1) ERCOT shall procure Reliability Must-Run (RMR) Service, Must-Run Alternative (MRA) Service, Black Start Service (BSS), or Emergency Response Service (ERS) through Agreements.
 How does an Agreement differ from a Contract?
 Is there a minimum or maximum time period for a single contract?